10 best BBQ smoker grills for your 2024 summer cookouts

 Weber Compact Kettle Charcoal Grill BarbecueAmazon/Weber

-Price: $139.35
+Price: £142.58

 With this kettle grill, you can use that reinforced, porcelain-coated lid to your advantage.
 Equip yourself with a stovetop smoker box and let your grill do its magic.
 Alternatively, this Weber charcoal number works well with usual BBQ-type stuff like sizzling hot dogs and roasting veggie skewers.
-This has a handy storage shelf, a simple ash removal vent, and a wheeled base for easy portability.
-As far as BBQs go, Weber is a brand you can stand by with reviewers describing this kettle-style BBQ as a quality classic.

 Pros

-• Stylish, classic grill
+• Stylish, classic kettle-style grill design

-• Easy-to-clean BBQ
+• Easy-to-clean BBQ bowl

 Cons

-• Fiddly assembly
+• Fiddly assembly can take some time

 How we chose the best smoker grills